sarahhenderson/Crafty-Social-Buttons/src/README.txt

 * First version!

 == Upgrade Notice ==

+= 1.3.1 =
+* Fixed bug with post counts both above and below posts

 = 1.3.0 =
 * Better control of where share buttons appear, and option to have share links in a popup